 As a last general consideration I say that I see torque values and dimensions very similar in manufacturer catalogues...

+2) About the inertia: If the motor is smaller the inertia too is reduced.
 Then is possible to work on shaft materials and on shaft geometry.
 This too is a design issue and it's quite a job.
 I suppose that a lot of trick to reduce inertia or so are patented.